 The central bank is a nonprofit organization whose key mission is to maintain the stability of the financial economy, so profit or loss shown in the financial statements does not reflect the accomplishment of the central bank in carrying out its mission.
-Unlike, the private sector whose key mission is to speculate.
+Unlike, the private sector whose key mission is to make profits.
 Their accomplishment is measured by profit or loss in the financial statements.

-The central bank is an organization that implements public policies, but it does not mean that the central bank is unaware of the effect of policy legislation on financial statements.
+The central bank is an organization that implements public policies, but it does not mean that the central bank is unaware of the effect of policy implementation on financial statements.
 The central bank is obliged to maintain economic and financial stability by implementing policy tools carefully and cost-effectively.

-Loss in the central bank's financial statements are not something new.
-In fact, many a central bank, for example, Switzerland, Singapore, Australia, Israel, Chile, has a record of loss in its financial statement.
-Moreover, loss does not affect the potential to carry out the central banks' mission, as long as the central bank's policy implementation is reasonable and suitable for maintaining the country's economic stability, and trustworthy by various sectors, including the general public, businesses, local and foreign investors.
-Previously, the number shown on the BOT's financial statements reflected losses.
-The financial market and investors were still confident in the BOT's operations, which reflected in the event whenever the BOT issues bonds, investors' demand to bid is greater than the number of bonds available.
+Loss in the central bank's financial statements is not something new.
+In fact, many central banks, for example, Switzerland, Singapore, Australia, Israel, Chile, had a record of loss in its financial statement.
+Moreover, the loss does not affect the potential to carry out the central banks' mission, as long as the central bank's policy implementation is reasonable and suitable for maintaining the country's economic stability, and trustworthy by various sectors, including the general public, businesses, local and foreign investors.
+Previously, the number shown on the BOT's financial statements reflected losses, however, the financial market and investors were still confident in the BOT's operations.